StrangeRanger/bash-style-guide/content/aesthetics.md

 # Aesthetics

-As mentioned in the [Preface](/#preface), this guide aims to be as objective as possible by providing well-founded reasons for each recommended practice.
+As mentioned in the [Preface](/#preface), this guide strives to be as objective as possible by providing well-founded reasons for each recommended practice.
 However, some practices are purely stylistic and may vary based on personal preference or specific project requirements.

-This section addresses these aesthetic choices and provides guidelines for maintaining a consistent and visually appealing script style.
-Where applicable, the guidelines are accompanied by explanations of their benefits over alternative practices.
-For style guidelines that are less subjective and have a more significant impact on script functionality, refer to the [Style](/content/style/) section.
+This section addresses these aesthetic choices and offers guidelines for maintaining a consistent and visually appealing script.
+Where applicable, the guidelines include explanations of their advantages over alternative practices.
+For style guidelines that are less subjective and have a greater impact on the script's functionality, please refer to the [Style](/content/style/) section of this guide.

 ## Indentations

-Indentations come in two primary forms: tabs and spaces.
-While both can be used to indent code, spaces are generally preferred over tabs.
+Indentations primarily come in two forms: tabs and spaces.
+While both can be used to indent code, spaces are generally preferred.

 /// admonition | Guidelines
     type: tip

-- **Indent Size**: Use four spaces for each indentation level to balance readability and space efficiency.
+- **Indent Size**: Use four spaces per indentation level to balance readability and space efficiency.

 ///

 ### Why Spaces Over Tabs?

-Spaces are preferred over tabs because they render uniformly across all editing environments, reducing misalignment issues.
-Additionally, using spaces can help minimize merge conflicts in version control systems, making it safer for projects involving multiple contributors.
+Spaces are favored over tabs because they render uniformly across all editing environments, reducing misalignment issues.
+Additionally, using spaces can help minimize merge conflicts in version control systems, making them a safer choice for projects with multiple contributors.

 ## Column Length

-The column length is the number of characters in a single line of code.
-Limiting the column length can help significantly maintain the readability of your code.
+The column length refers to the number of characters in a single line of code.
+Limiting column length significantly enhances the readability of your code.

 /// admonition | General Guidelines
     type: tip

 - **88-Character Limit**: Keep lines within 88 characters.
-- **Exceptions**: Allow exceptions when dealing with long strings or complex expressions that require clarity and are more understandable when not broken into multiple lines.
+- **Exceptions**: Allow exceptions for long strings or complex expressions that require clarity and are more understandable when not broken into multiple lines.

 ///

 ### Formatting Multi-lined Commands

-When breaking a command exceeding the 88-character limit into multiple lines, it is essential to ensure that it remains readable and easy to follow.
-Below are some effective guidelines for aligning, indenting, and placing operators (such as `||` and `&&`).
+When breaking a command that exceeds the 88-character limit into multiple lines, ensure that it remains readable and easy to follow.
+Below are effective guidelines for aligning, indenting, and placing operators (such as `||` and `&&`).

 /// admonition | Guidelines
     type: tip